sisrfeng/coc-wiki/Multiple-cursors-support.md

 ## Use CocSearch command

-For rename variable across files in current cwd, use `:CocSearch` command which requires [ripgrep](https://github.com/BurntSushi/ripgrep) to work.
+For rename variable across files in current cwd, use `:CocSearch` command, which requires [ripgrep](https://github.com/BurntSushi/ripgrep) to work.

-Each range of lines would be added to refactor window asynchronously and matched ranges would be added to cursors session for rename.
+Each range of lines would be added to refactor window asynchronously, and matched ranges would be added to cursors session for rename.

 <img width="620" alt="Screen Shot 2019-07-26 at 7 25 53 PM" src="https://user-images.githubusercontent.com/251450/61948853-8aa0bf80-afdb-11e9-8e81-107eaed53c4b.png">